Ahmed Jahouh

-Ahmed Jahouh (أحمد جحوح; born 31 July 1988) is a Moroccan professional footballer who plays as a defensive midfielder for Indian Super League club Mumbai City.
+Ahmed Jahouh (أحمد جحوح; born 31 July 1988) is a Moroccan professional footballer who plays as a defensive midfielder for GNFA 1 club Fath Nador.

 Club career

+Earlier career

 Born in Al Aaroui, Jahouh started his career with Ittihad Khemisset.
 In 2010, he joined Moghreb Tétouan.
 Jahouh went on to win the 2011–12 Botola and the 2013–14 Botola with Moghreb.
 On 28 September 2012, he joined Emirati club Al-Ittihad Kalba on a year long loan deal.
 In January 2013, he was released by Kalba.
 On 8 September 2015, he signed with Raja Casablanca and penned a three-year contract.
 After being used sparingly by Casablanca, he joined FUS Rabat on 25 July 2016 on a three-year contract.
 On 31 October, he scored his first goal for the club in a 2–2 draw against Casablanca.

+Goa

 On 2 August 2017, Jahouh joined Indian Super League side Goa on a season-long loan.
 He became the first Moroccan footballer to play in India.
 During the season, he refused to display a sponsor logo of an alcohol brand on match shirt citing religious reasons.
 Jahouh extended his stay at the club after a successful debut season on loan.
 In May 2019, he signed a one-year contract extension with the club.
 With most successful tackles and passes, Jahouh played a pivotol role in Goa's top of the league finish in the 2019–20 Indian Super League.